Fotheringhay Castle: Layout

-Fotheringhay was a large motte and bailey castle.
-A large motte, which was surrounded by large water-filled moat, was topped with a polygonal stone keep.
+Fotheringhay was a large motte-and-bailey castle.
+A large motte, which was surrounded by a large water-filled moat, was topped with a polygonal stone keep.
 The inner enclosure, or bailey, was protected by ramparts and a ditch, and its structures included a great hall and other domestic buildings.
 The outer bailey had curtain walls and a gatehouse; a lake was crossed by way of a bridge.
 Little is known about the structural history of the castle while Langley was the owner in the 14th century; however, it is thought that he was responsible for building the outer bailey and partially filling the eastern part of the ditch surrounding the motte.
 The motte is 70 m in diameter at the base and 30 m across the flat top, some 7 m above ground level.
 The inner bailey is broadly rectangular and measures approximately 50 × 65 m.

 In popular culture

 In Gaetano Donizetti's 1835 opera Maria Stuarda, Fotheringhay Castle is the setting of three of the opera's scenes.

 "Fotheringay" was the title of a song written about the imprisonment of Mary, Queen of Scots, by Sandy Denny.
 It appeared in 1969 on What We Did on Our Holidays, her first album with the British folk rock band Fairport Convention.
 Denny's band after leaving Fairport Convention was named Fotheringay.
-That band released one self-titled album in 1970 before disbanding.
+That band released one self-titled album in 1970 before disbanding, with a second album being stitched together by surviving members from old and new recordings in 2008.